Teachers, students and parents adapt to virtual kick-off to school year

-Silver Valley Unified School District students and teachers experienced the first month of their new grade in a COVID-19 environment and say it was a smooth process.
-Many thanked teachers for their patience and guidance.
+Now that Silver Valley Unified School District students and teachers have experienced the first month of their new grade in a COVID-19 environment, some say they’ve had a smooth process.

+“Having a great experience so far in kindergarten thanks to Mrs. Hurley and my daughter absolutely loves Mr. C’s music instruction,” Lauren Banks said on the district’s Facebook page.

+Others thanked the teachers for their patience and guidance and Kristina Huffman said, “I agree, my son’s 3rd grade teacher has been so sweet and patient and is able to talk my son through on how to get somewhere.
+My daughter's 7th grade teachers have been super helpful and even one of them reached out and talked to her when she noticed she was crying because she made a mistake and couldn’t figure out how to fix it.”

 |Date Taken: